 The most common problem with succulents is rot.
 Keeping the stems out of the soil and providing drying periods between irrigation will help prevent this.
 Also, water from the base of the plant to keep leaves dry.

 Watch for insect pests and combat them with sprays of water and horticultural soap spray.

 Remove dead stems and offsets during the care of succulent garden plants.
-Offsets are easy to start as a completely new plant.
-Put them in a well-drained potting mix and care for them until roots are full and healthy, then plant them in a new area of the garden.
+An offset is easy to start as a completely new plant.
+Put offsets in a well-drained potting mix and care for them until the roots are full and healthy, then plant them in a new area of the garden.